Just drink milk for strong bones, right? Sometimes it’s not quite that simple.

 Citracal is a rare bird among supplements: it’s cost-effective, lab-verified, and simple.

-Citracal’s slow release formula means you can take one tablet per day.
+Citracal’s slow release formula means you take the dosage once per day.
 Other calcium supplements need to be divided up into smaller doses throughout the day; otherwise, the calcium passes through your body too quickly and not all of it is absorbed.

 The slow release formulation obviates this problem.